ThePedroo/FastLink/docs/getLavalinkEvents.md

 # Get Lavalink Events

-  Get the events sent by the Lavalink.
+  Get all events sent by the Lavalink.

   ```js
   getLavalinkEvents()